danielringch/xiamon/docu/plugin/siahost.md

 The download (from renter) price is configured by the key **download**, but the calculated price in siacoin will never exceed the value of the key **download_max**.

 The prices for contract formation, sector access and rpc are configured by the keys **contract**, **sector_access** and **base_rpc**.
-The are not calculated from fiat prices, since they only make a very small part of the income and the risk to get ignored by renters because of too high prices here is quite high.
+They are not calculated from fiat prices, since they only make a very small part of the income and the risk to get ignored by renters because of too high prices here is quite high.